 Changing Food Crops

-The Intergovernmental Panel on Climate Change (IPCC) recommends that producers and farmers consider transitioning to more sustainable crops.
-The IPCC believes that changing what we eat and grow is crucial for improving food security and reducing greenhouse gas (GHG) emissions.
+The Intergovernmental Panel on Climate Change (IPCC), the world’s most authoritative scientific body on climate change, recommends that producers and farmers consider transitioning to more sustainable crops.
+Changing what we eat and grow is crucial for improving food security and reducing greenhouse gas emissions.
 This can be achieved by cultivating crops that are low-maintenance, resilient to extreme weather events, and can be integrated into pastures and arable land.
 These “climate-resilient” crops are an essential part of creating a more sustainable food system that can withstand the challenges of a changing climate.

 For other ways to reduce food waste on the producer level, the US Department of Agriculture (USDA) recommends the following solutions for producers and farmers: